-Carol Gieg, D'79, offers some advice to younger women and shares a poem that she wrote after the death of her husband.
+Carol Gieg, D'79, offers some advice and shares a poem that she wrote about her husband's health struggles.

 First of all, quench your thirst for knowledge throughout your life.